pooley182/Plex-Meta-Manager-Wiki/TVDb-Builders.md

 ## TVDb Show
 Gets the show specified

 The expected input is a TVDb Show ID or TVDb Show URL.
+Multiple values are supported as either a list or a comma separated string.

 ```yaml
 collections: